saathwikasabbiti/DigisparkReverseShell/README.md

 5. Listen for connections using Netcat. `nc -lp PORT`

 ## What it Does
-1. Disables Windows Defender to allow the Reverse Shell connection between the victim and server.
+- Disables Windows Defender to allow the Reverse Shell connection between the victim and server.
-2. Establishes Reverse Shell connection using Powershell script hosted in the cloud.
+- Establishes Reverse Shell connection using Powershell script hosted online.
-3. Clears Run box history from registry.
+- Clears Run box history from registry.